Recommended security settings for WP Cerber

 |Redirect dashboard requests||Checked Disable automatic redirection to the login page when /wp-admin/ is requested by an unauthorized request|

 Be careful when enabling this options.
 If you forget the Custom login URL you will not be able to login.

 |Custom login URL||Set up whatever you want and then bookmarked it or remember it|

 |Disable wp-login.php||Checked, if you have custom login page.
 Block direct access to wp-login.php and return HTTP 404 Not Found Error|

-Note: In Citadel mode nobody is able to login.
-Active users’ sessions will not be affected.
+Note: In Citadel mode nobody is able to log in.
+Active users’ sessions are not affected.

 |Threshold||Enable after 30 failed login attempts in last 15 minutes|

 |Whitelist||Checked Allow whitelist in Citadel mode|

 If you have a question regarding WordPress security or WP Cerber, leave them in the comments section below or get them answered here: G2.COM/WPCerber.